Soniya-321/CODTECHPYTASK2/README.md

 - Enhancing the user interface to support multi-platform deployment, including web-based interfaces, messaging apps, and voice-enabled assistants.

 **6. Acknowledgments:**
 	I would like to express my gratitude to the open-source community for their contributions, support, and valuable insights.
-Special thanks to the developers of Python, libraries such as NLTK and TensorFlow, and platforms like GitHub for fostering collaboration and innovation in the field of artificial intelligence and chatbot development.
+Special thanks to the developers of
+ Python,libraries such as NLTK and TensorFlow, and platforms like GitHub for fostering collaboration and innovation in the field of artificial intelligence and chatbot development.